 The accessory receptacle on the ELEC-TRAK tractor lets you take your power source to your work.
-A variety of 36 volt electric power tools, made just for the ELEC-TRAK tractor to make your home, yard, and garden chores easy and enjoyable are available from your GE dealer.
+A variety of 36-volt electric power tools, made just for the ELEC-TRAK tractor are available from your GE ELEC-TRAK Industrial Dealer.

-The accessory receptacle is located on the left side of the tractor under the edge of the hood to the rear of the PTO outlet as shown in Figure 5.
+The accessory receptacle is located on the left side of the tractor under the edge of the hood to the rear of the PTO outlet as shown in Figure 4.

 When using a hand power tool, apply the parking brake and insert the accessory plug into the special receptacle rotating it slightly to the right to lock it in place.
-Voltage to this receptacle is always on regardless of key switch position.
+Voltage to this receptacle is on regardless of key switch position.
 In the event that a power tool does not operate, be sure that the power disconnect is engaged and the manual reset circuit breaker button is pushed in.
-(See Figure 9).
+(See Figure 8).